 Our Practice area covers all of Newbury town and much of the rural and village community to the south of Newbury.
 We have a small rural theatre and a town Arts Centre with a varied programme, which is augmented in May by the well-respected Newbury Spring Festival.

 We moved into The Falkland Surgery on 5th July 2002 and continue to be thrilled with our purpose built, state of the art premises.
 We were previously known as St. John’s Rd Surgery and one of the main drivers for relocation was the need for space to become a training practice.

-There are currently 7 partners, who work between 4-9 sessions.
-We have a wide variety of expertise within the practice with partners having well established interests in Palliative Care and Diabetes, Commisioning, Minor Surgery and Family Planning.
+There are currently 7 partners, with 2 salaried GPs, a practice based pharmacist and a MSK specialist.
+We have a wide variety of expertise within the practice with partners having well established interests in Palliative Care and Diabetes, Commissioning, Minor Surgery and Family Planning.

 Premises and Equipment:

 Our building has been designed to retain the best features of the old with an emphasis on welcoming patients as well as providing an excellent environment for staff.
 There is a dedicated trainee room, which is next door to the trainer.

 We have a library, which also has a large “boardroom” style table around which all the GPs work, during times of the day when we are not seeing patients.
 It enables us to communicate on an informal basis several times a day, as well as to regularly seek advice and share experiences.
 The library has electronic access to journals as well as back copies of the BMJ and BJGP for those who prefer the feel of paper.
 Books are bought from a budget, and staff at the primary health care team meetings can all make recommendations for these.